 Costs can vary based on your location.
-Typically the price of gastric sleeve surgery falls in-between gastric band surgery and gastric bypass surgery.
-Based on our latest survey, the range of prices for 2013 is similar to last year’s range.
+Typically, the price of gastric sleeve surgery is slightly more than gastric band surgery and considerably less than gastric bypass surgery.
+Based on our latest survey, the range of prices for 2014 is similar to last year’s range.
 However, the average price continues to drop.
 This is likely due to increased competition and demand for the surgery.

-The prices above are the cash pay prices for gastric sleeve (sleeve gastrectomy) surgery.
-‘Cash Pay’ is what you will pay if you decide not to use insurance to cover the cost of your procedure and instead choose to pay cash (this includes credit cards, etc.).
-Surprisingly, this price is considerably less than what the hospital would charge your insurance company.
+The prices above are the ‘cash pay’ prices for gastric sleeve (sleeve gastrectomy) surgery.
+‘Cash pay’ is what you will pay if you decide not to use insurance to cover the cost of your procedure and instead choose to pay cash (this includes credit cards, etc.).
+Surprisingly, this price is less than what the hospital would charge your insurance company.
 There are many reasons for this that go beyond the scope of this article.

 Is A Lower Price Always Better?